labgrid-project/labgrid/doc/configuration.rst

 NetworkUSBFlashableDevice
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 A :any:`NetworkUSBFlashableDevice` resource describes a `USBFlashableDevice`_
-resource available on a remote computer
+resource available on a remote computer.

 DediprogFlasher
 ~~~~~~~~~~~~~~~